LibreTranslate/LibreTranslate/README.md

 In short, no. [You need to buy an API key](https://buy.stripe.com/28obLvdgGcIE5AQfYY).
 You can always run LibreTranslate for free on your own server of course.

-### Can I use this behind a reverse proxy, like Apache2?
+### Can I use LibreTranslate behind a reverse proxy, like Apache2?

 Yes, here is an example Apache2 config that redirects a subdomain (with HTTPS certificate) to LibreTranslate running on a docker at localhost.
 ```